Funeral of Vincent Jarvis, 1942

-It is not known exactly what happened at the beginning of July 1942, but both Vince and Jeff were killed flying in an Avro Anson.
-This usually had a four man-crew, but it is not clear whether they were in the same aircraft.
-For more details, see PER ARDUA – RAF funerals.
+It is not known exactly what happened to Vince and Jeff.
+They were killed flying in an Avro Anson, which usually had a four man-crew, but it is unclear whether they were in the same aircraft.

 They are both buried at Winnipeg but in different cemeteries.
 Vince is in the Roman Catholic cemetery at Assumption Gardens, which has an unusual layout in that the tombstones are flat to the ground.